adityasohoni/IEEE_Chatbot_v2/README.md

 # IEEE_Chatbot_v2
-# Run Rasa sommands in a virtual environment
+# Run Rasa commands in a virtual environment

 To train